 The estimated output for the current quarter is down 3.2% from the previous quarter and will mark the lowest since January-March 2009, during the depths of the global financial crisis.

-Demand for steel products, including those for exports, is forecast to drop 24.3% from a year earlier to 17.Asian Metal Copyright70 million tonnes in July-September, compared with 24.Asian Metal Copyright28 million tonnes in July-September, the ministry said, citing an industry survey.
+Demand for steel products, including those for exports, is forecast to drop 24.3% from a year earlier to 17.Asian Metal Copyright36 million tonnes.Asian Metal Copyright28 million tonnes in July-September, the ministry said, citing an industry survey.

 Steel used for automobiles, shipbuilding and industrial machineries will be the hardest hit, slumping by 24-33% from a year earlier.

-Exports are forecast to decline 28.6% to 5.Asian Metal Copyright6% to 5.Asian Metal Copyright3 million tonnes, the lowest since April-June 2009.
+Exports are forecast to decline 28.6% to 5.Asian Metal Copyright Steel used for automobiles, shipbuilding and industrial machineries will be the hardest hit, slumping by 24-33% from a year earlier.Asian Metal Copyright3 million tonnes, the lowest since April-June 2009.

 To cope with dwindling demand, steelmakers have been cutting production.
 Japan's top two steelmakers, Nippon Steel Corp and JFE Steel, owned by JFE Holdings Inc, have announced plans to temporarily shut a total of seven blast furnaces by end-July, reducing capacity by 25% to 30%.